Yumi's Quality Foods

 Fined $50,000 in February 2012 after pleading guilty at Castlemaine Magistrates' Court to the offence of failing to provide a safe plant.
 A worker was injured by a smallgoods processing machine on July 20, 2010 and when investigated, it was revealed that the machine did not comply with Australian standards.
 The company has undertaken a full evaluation of its OHS standards on all its sites since the incident.

 Source: news article (2012)

 In Sept 2015 the Australian Competition and Consumer Commission (ACCC) accepted court enforceable undertakings from this company after investigations found that it had engaged in misleading conduct by labelling pork products as 'bred free range'.
 From 2008, some of KR Castlemaine's pork products were promoted as 'bred free range'.
 The pigs used for these pork products were in fact born outdoors but raised indoors to straw based shelters from the age of approximately 21 days.

-Some of this company's Jasol cleaning products have received the Good Environmental Choice Ecolabel, provided by the Australian Environmental Labelling Association.
+Some of this company's Jasol cleaning products have received the Good Environmental Choice Ecolabel, provided by the Good Environmental Choice Australia.

 This company is a signatory to the Responsible Children's Marketing Initiative (RCMI), which is managed by the Australian Food & Grocery Council and covers products found in retail outlets.
 Companies that have signed up to the initiative commit to: only advertising healthier choices to children and encouraging a healthy lifestyle through good diet and physical activity; not paying for or seeking product placement television programs, editorial content or interactive games aimed at children, unless the product is a healthier choice; not advertising and marketing to children in Australian schools unless they are asked to by those schools.